Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-The Prover has to evaluate the matrix at $\alpha$ and to compute a determinant over the base field, hence the cost of $\oh{n^2d + n^\omega}$, the Verifier has to evaluate $\matr{A}$ at $\alpha$, which yields a cost of $\oh{n^2 d}$ and the communication cost is the one of \textsf{FieldDeterminant}, $\oh{n}$. \end{proof}
+The Prover has to evaluate the matrix at $\alpha$ and to compute a determinant over the base field, which yields the cost of $\tsoh{n^2d + n^\omega}$; the Verifier has to evaluate $\matr{A}$ at $\alpha$, hence a cost of $\tsoh{n^2 d}$; and the communication cost is the one of \textsf{FieldDeterminant}, that is, $\oh{n}$. \end{proof}